agilefinland/accfi-site/_sections/about.md

 We will open the registration during Spring 2018.
 There will be a limited amount of places: around 40.

-If you are interested in joining ACCFI 2018, join our mailing list by submitting your email address below to get updates on when the registration opens.
+If you are interested in joining ACCFI 2018, join [our mailing list here](https://groups.google.com/forum/#!forum/accfi-2018-news/join) to get updates on when the registration opens.